bhgomes/SubTypes.jl/README.md

 ## Helper Functions

-This module also comes with these helper functions:
+This module also comes with these helper functions defined for terms and types:

 ```julia
 eltype(::SubType{T}) = T